kayiganwa04/task-management-app/README.md

 # Frontend Readme

-This a task management app for pack
+This a task management app challenge perfomed by me Eddy Kayiganwa

 ### Set Up